east coast sox 15u - wolf head coach

-Matt is an anomaly being a head coach in college and summer league baseball coach.
+Matt was a former head coach in college and summer league baseball coach.
 We are blessed to have his next-level wisdom and guidance for our players.
 Coach Wolf describes the Sox program by sharing:

 The East Coast Sox Baseball Organization is an incredible organization to be a part of.
 More specifically, this organization helps our youth mature physically, mentally, and most importantly spiritually through the great game of baseball.
 Everyone involved including administrators, coaches, speakers, etc. strives to get the best out of our youth and instill in our youth a winning attitude not only on the field but in life as well.
 The fellowship amongst parents, players, coaches, and administrators is special and is something I look forward to every year.
 Others that I speak with in relation to the East Coast Sox Baseball Organization all say great things and many coaches that I speak with that have former East Coast Sox players all brag about the type of young man that player is.

 BIO: Coach Wolfenbarger is the Head Baseball Coach at the Mississippi University for Women in Columbus, MS.

 Matt Wolfenbarger enters his fourth season as the head coach of the Owls baseball program here at The W.

 During his first two seasons of Owls baseball, Wolfenbarger has led his team to two USCAA Small College World Series appearances with a fifth-place finish in both appearances.
 Because of his effort during the 2017-2018 year, Wolfenbarger and his staff were named as the 2018 Coaching Staff of the Year.